emberjs/website/source/blog/2015-03-23-ember-data-1-0-beta-16-released.md

 side-effects from occurring when inspecting relationships for serialization.
-This introduces some pain points in 3rd party adapters and serializers since they could not easily create snapshot instances without using using private APIs.
+This introduces some pain points in 3rd party adapters and serializers since they could not easily create snapshot instances without using private APIs.
 In Ember Data 1.0.0-beta.16 the store will now pass snapshot instances into adapters methods instead of record instances.